Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP SEVEN: Preheat the oven to 350°F. Line a large baking sheet with parchment paper.

-When placing the chilled cookie dough balls onto the baking sheet, be sure that you have the side with the most marshmallow pieces on the top.
 If the marshmallows are primarily on the bottom, it will cause the cookies to spread a lot when baked.
 If your cookies spread a little, you can gently push the sides of the warm cookie back toward the center to reshape them.

 Marshmallow Cookies baked

-How To Serve
+How To Serve Chocolate Chip Marshmallow Cookies

-These marshmallow chocolate cookies are so rich and decadent that they might just become your favorite kind of cookie.
 Enjoy them with a warm mug of homemade hot chocolate or whipped hot chocolate for an extra indulgent treat.

 Just like most cookies, you can store these for later enjoyment.
 Here’s how:

-ON THE COUNTER: This chewy cookie recipe is best enjoyed right out of the oven, but if you have leftovers, you can store them at room temperature in an airtight container for 2 to 3 days.
+If you have leftovers, you can store them at room temperature in an airtight container for two to three days.

 close up shot of Marshmallow Cookies stacked on top of each other